pág. 8796

 Similarly, Almashy et al. (2024) demonstrated that digital tools could target specific grammar issues,

-noting that using Grammarly significantly reduced spelling errors in students' post
+noting that using Grammarly significantly reduced spelling errors in students' post-tests compared to

 beyond simple translation.
 According to Laiche and Nemouchi (2021), students who used Google